microsoft/CSS-Exchange/docs/M365/MDO/MDOThreatPolicyChecker.md

 EmailAddresses | Allows you to specify email address or multiple addresses separated by commas.
 IncludeMDOPolicies | Checks both EOP and MDO (Safe Attachment and Safe Links) policies for user(s) specified in the CSV file or EmailAddresses parameter.
 OnlyMDOPolicies | Checks only MDO (Safe Attachment and Safe Links) policies for user(s) specified in the CSV file or EmailAddresses parameter.
+ShowDetailedPolicies | In addition to the policy applied, show any policy details that are set to True, On, or not blank.
 SkipConnectionCheck | Skips connection check for Graph and Exchange Online.
 ScriptUpdateOnly | Just updates script version to latest one.